codetunez/mock-devices-edge/README.md

   },
 ```

-Add as many as instances of mock-devices as needed with each representing one module on the Edge device.
+Add as many instances of mock-devices as needed with each representing one module on the Edge device.
 When the mock-devices engine is running, the module in mock-devices must match the module id and device id as given by the runtime environment for the module's data to be sent or received.

 ```
   "mockDevicesDe<instance>": {